codmccabe/Math1431/doc/chapter3/.ipynb_checkpoints/31-checkpoint.md

 $$f(x)=mx+b$$
 where $m$ is the slope of the line and $b$ is the $y$ component of the $y$-intercept.
 Assuming $m\ne0$ we have
-* This function is called a linear funciton.
+* This function is called a linear function.
 * The is a binomial
 * This has a degree of one.
 * The graph of the function is a slanted line.
 Where the slant is quantified by $m$.